-Travis Browning, M.D., is an Assistant Professor of Radiology and a member of the Abdominal Imaging Division at UT Southwestern, and serves as Chief of Radiology Informatics and Medical Director of Medical Informatics at Parkland Memorial Hospital.
+Travis Browning, M.D., is an Associate Professor of Radiology and a member of the Abdominal Imaging Division at UT Southwestern, and serves as the Director of Quality for the Department of Radiology and one of the Medical Directors of Medical Informatics at Parkland Memorial Hospital.
 His clinical interests include computed tomography (CT) imaging and radiographic imaging of the abdomen and pelvis, fluoroscopy, and non-obstetrical ultrasound.

 At UT Southwestern, we're always looking for ways to do it better, faster, or easier.